 Our Top Highlights Best Photos Gay Couple Travel Vietnam – a diary of our first trip together outside Europe to Asia.
 As tourists of the world before we started to write our gay couple travel blog, we had an exciting time in Vietnam.
 The country with history charged traditions starting as a part of the Chinese Empire, the French colonization, the Japanese occupation, and the two-states solution often ended up in a war inside Vietnam or with its international neighbors and allies.
 After the well-known Vietnam War between North and South Vietnam by involving the United States of America until 1975, the Socialist Republic of Vietnam as a still existing socialist country developed into a worldwide accepted republic with international trade and tourism.
-And of course, a beautiful nature, heartwarming friendly people and unique cultural treasures all over united Vietnam.
-With a full itinerary and two filled backpacks, we started our adventure visiting Ho Chi Minh City (formerly known as Saigon), the Vietnamese capital Hanoi with a 3-days luxury cruise expedition around the Halong Bay and some last days at the beautiful beaches of Phu Quoc,
+And of course, a beautiful nature, heartwarming friendly people, and unique cultural treasures all over united Vietnam.
+Enjoy our Gay Travel Adventure Vietnam with photos, videos, and info of and about Vietnam and see the country with 92.7 Million inhabitants through a couple of men‘s eyes.

+With a full itinerary and two filled backpacks, we started our adventure, visiting Ho Chi Minh City (formerly known as Saigon).
+Followed by the Vietnamese capital Hanoi with a 3-days luxury cruise expedition around the Halong Bay.
+To end our trip with some relaxation, we added some last days at the beautiful beaches of Phu Quoc, Vietnam’s biggest island southwest from the mainland Vietnam.
+Join us for our time travel to the Socialist Republic of Vietnam in the year 2013 before we actually started to explore the world as gay travel bloggers with our Japan Gay Travels the following year.

-Our first days in Vietnam
+Our first days in Vietnam, South East Asia

-Flying to Vietnam’s capital Hanoi & Halong Bay
+Next stop: Vietnam’s capital Hanoi & Halong Bay

 Our discovery tour around Ho Chi Minh City was a great start for our 18 days in Vietnam.
 Next stop: Hanoi, the capital city of Vietnam.
 But before we started exploring Hanoi, we took a small bus to Tp.
-Hạ Long, a harbor city in North Vietnam, to board our small four-cabin cruise ship to explore the Halong Bay.
+Hạ Long, a harbor city in North Vietnam, to board our small four-cabin cruise ship to explore Halong Bay.
 Good to know: Hạ Long Bay includes 1,960–2,000 islets, while the core area of the world-famous bay has an area of 334 square kilometers with 775 islands and islets.
 We booked a 3-days or 2-nights Prince Junk Cruise with RedDragonJunk.com.
 Of course, our Prince Junk cruise ship was not the only ship cruising around the vegetated islands.
 But we were more than happy to pay a little extra to have the luxury of more privacy and independence.